 Assessment in maths is on-going and an essential part of teaching.
-It is used to inform planning and to facilitate differentiation.
+It is used to inform planning and to ensure that all children are given the necessary support in order to be able to progress within the lesson and be ready for the next lesson.
 Assessment enables pupils who are not making adequate progress or whose attainment is below the age-related expectations to be targeted for additional support.
 Children whose attainment exceeds expectations are closely monitored to ensure that they are mathematically challenged.
 Children’s work is marked with our “Brilliant Blue and Think Pink” marking scheme.
 Children are encouraged to respond to these comments, ensuring that they understand the next steps in their learning.

 Numberblocks – https://www.bbc.co.uk/cbeebies/shows/numberblocks

 ICT games – https://www.ictgames.com/mobilePage/index.html